Who is in charge at your house?

 A few days later I learned that all the kid’s toys were confiscated and he could “earn” one toy back per week based on his behavior at pre-school.
 His pitch of a fit didn’t phase his dad, who stood his ground.
 The toys stayed in the attic.
 He had to find a way to entertain himself.

-A happy parent is one who is in charge
+A happy parent is one who’s charge

 Amazingly, his behavior improved immeasurably.
 After earning a few toys back, he didn’t ask for any more.
 So they bagged up the toys and took them to Goodwill.
 You know what they discovered?
 Their child was happier because he now knew the limits, and because he learned to entertain himself.
 He no longer needed to be entertained by others and his toys.
 He found that entertainment within himself and his imagination.